dancooper0705/dancooper0705.github.com/_posts/2019-10-14-statistics-for-business-and-economics-p8-8.markdown

 ## discuss
 ```
-As output shows, the width of confidence interval is increased as the confidence
+As the output shows, the width of confidence interval is increased as the
-level is increased.
-It make sense since a wider confidence interval is more likely
+confidence level is increased.
+It make sense since a wider confidence interval
-to include the real polulation mean.
+is more likely to include the real polulation mean.
+To put it in another way, if
+a interval estimate with higher confidence level is required, then this
+esitimate is supposed to be wider to be more likely to include the real
+population mean.
 ```